MaterializeInc/materialize/doc/developer/design/20230806_durable_catalog_state.md

   read via a read handle.
 This has better memory usage, but slower reads.
 The reason that I decided on the current proposed implementation is that the Coordinator already reads the entire durable catalog state into memory for every catalog transaction.
 So we already need that amount of memory free at any time in order to be able to serve DDL.
-Certain append only object types, like audit logs and storage usage, don't need to be cached in memory.

 ## Open questions